 SCHOLARSHIP LUNCHEON: This committee plans and runs the fall luncheon which is the Club’s biggest fundraiser of the year.They are responsible for all the aspects of this event:determining the venue, working with that venue to plan the day, and procuring prizes for the raffles.The money raised from this event enables high school seniors and returning women to continue their education.

-SPECIAL STATE PROJECT: This two-year project is chosen by the NJSFWC with the input of local clubs.Currently the project is support for CASA-NJ(Court Appointed Special Advocates) for children to have special assistance in the Court System.
+SPECIAL STATE PROJECT: This two-year project is chosen by the NJSFWC with the input of local clubs.Currently the project is support for Operation Chill Out.

 WAYS AND MEANS: This Committee organizes and schedules fundraising events for members to attend.Past trips include going to the Hudson Valley, Atlantic City, the theater, museums or dinners.
 They partner with the Greater Spring Lake Chamber of Commerce to have bake sales at the Irish and Italian festivals in town.